Senja-P/Senja-P/README.md

   - Python tools and libraries; Jupyter, Pandas, NumPy, os, matplotlib, seaborn, scipy

  ## [Case Study 3: Car Insurance - Data Analysis ](https://github.com/Senja-P/Python-Customer-Insurance)
 * In this case study I explored the variables that have an impact on car insurance cost.
+The purpose of the project was to use the findings to plan the customer retention program.
 * Technical Skills Utilised;
   - Python tools and libraries; Jupyter, Pandas, NumPy, os, matplotlib, seaborn, folium, json, sklearn (cluster & KMeans), pylab
   - Tableau

+ You can reach me on senja12@mail.com